International conference for primary/old growth forest

 The wilderness area has great promise as a model for the restoration strategy to implement targets in the 2030 Biodiversity Strategy – echoing Wild Europe’s own objectives of strict protection for at least 10% of EU and non-EU terrestrial areas.

-“LEAF” initiative to support 2030 BioStrategy forest protection target
+New “LEAF” initiative to support forest protection

 A mechanism is being developed to offer private owners the opportunity to protect wild or wilderness areas on their land effectively ‘in perpetuity’.